Best Futures Brokers in the UK for 2025

 How Much Money Do You Need to Start Trading Futures?

-The amount of capital required for futures trading depends on the contract and broker.
-Here are key factors:
+The amount of capital required for futures trading depends on the contract and the broker.
+Here are some key factors you need to consider:

 • Initial Margin: This is the minimum deposit required to open a position.
 It typically ranges from 5% to 15% of the total contract value.
 For example, if a futures contract is worth £10,000 and the margin is 10%, you’d need £1,000 to trade.